Lincoln College, Oxford: Library

 Perhaps the college's most striking feature, its library, is located in the converted 18th-century All Saints Church handed over to the college in 1971.
 All Saints church tower is a feature of Oxford's skyline, one of the city's "dreaming spires".
 After the church spire collapsed in 1700, amateur architect and Dean of Christ Church Henry Aldrich designed a new church.
-It is believed, however, that on some of the later features of the church, particularly on the tower and spire, the work of Nicholas Hawksmoor, the Baroque architects, is to be found.
+It is believed, however, that on some of the later features of the church, particularly on the tower and spire, the work of Nicholas Hawksmoor, the Baroque architect, is to be found.
 The tower has a full peal of eight bells, which are regularly rung.

 Its library holds some 60,000 books.
 Graduates and undergraduates are able to work in the building until 2.00 a.m. most nights; the Bodleian and faculty libraries have earlier closing times.
 It is kept up-to-date by regular purchases, and welcomes suggestions for books pertinent to studies.
 The upper reading room, or Cohen Room, has an elaborate plastered ceiling and the Senior Library (downstairs) holds some of the college's older books, including pamphlets from the English Civil War, Wesleyana, and plays dating from the late 17th and early 18th centuries, as well as a small collection of manuscripts.
 The science library is also to be found downstairs.
 Access to the library is generally restricted to current students and staff at the college, although alumni may use the library if acceptable justification is provided.

 Academic links

 Lincoln College has visiting undergraduate student arrangements with Middlebury College, Simon's Rock College of Bard, Drew University, and National Taiwan University.
-The College also has ties to Middlebury College's Bread Loaf School of English, which runs a summer graduate course using Lincoln's facilities during the University of Oxford's long summer vacation.
+The college also has ties to Middlebury College's Bread Loaf School of English, which runs a summer graduate course using Lincoln's facilities during the University of Oxford's long summer vacation.
 A clock donated by Middlebury stands in the Porters' Lodge.

+Traditions

 Grace

-The College grace is read aloud at every formal hall, usually by a student.
+The college grace is read aloud at every formal hall, usually by a student.
 To encourage readers, students who read the grace twice in a term receive a bottle of wine.
-The College grace is in Latin:
+The college grace is in Latin.